 Specify an alternate root directory relative to which dumpadm should create files.
 If no -r argument is specified, the default root directory / is used.

 Modify the dump configuration to use the specified directory to save files written by savecore.
 The directory should be an absolute path and exist on the system.
 If upon reboot the directory does not exist, it will be created prior to the execution of savecore.
 See the NOTES section below for a discussion of security issues relating to access to the savecore directory.
-The default savecore directory is /var/crash/hostname where hostname is the output of the -n option to the uname(1) command.
+The default savecore directory is /var/crash/.

 Forcibly update the kernel dump configuration based on the contents of /etc/dumpadm.conf.
 Normally this option is used only on reboot when starting svc:/system/dumpadm:default, when the dumpadm settings from the previous boot must be restored.
 Your dump configuration is saved in the configuration file for this purpose.
 If the configuration file is missing or contains invalid values for any dump properties, the default values are substituted.
 Following the update, the configuration file is resynchronized with the kernel dump configuration.